-Why read this? : Brand values set out what your brand stands for.
-But how do you decide what they are?
-We go through how to start thinking about values.
-Plus learn from our examples of brands who are good at bringing their values to life.
+Why read this? : We explore how to define your brand values and how to use them.
+Learn from our examples of brands that excel at bringing their values to life.
 Read this to learn the value of brand values.

 Defining your brand values is part of creating your brand identity.

 These intangible brand assets set out what your brand stands for.
 They drive what your brand will (and won’t) do.
-Customers often choose brands whose values they like and share.
+Customers usually choose brands whose values they agree with.

 Sounds important, right?